henprimsazon/henprimsazon.github.io/README.md

         <main>
             <p id="wp1">"Say hello to my little friend!"
 —Kuromi goes to attack a candy monster during the episode Kuromi's Night of the Living Desserts in Hello Kitty and Friends Supercute Adventures.</p>
            <p id="wp1">All About Kuromi is a shop that sells Kuromi Merchandise—such as phone cases, pillows, fluffy bags, and many more.
-For more info, check out our email below.</p>
+For more info, check out our link.</p>

         </main>